Home / World Top Cities

 Business Environment

-With a population close to 2.5 million and an infrastructure for startups that is under development, Bucharest has the potential to become a regional hub for entrepreneurs on the long term.
+With a population close to 2.5 million and an infrastructure for startups that is under development, Bucharest has the potential to become a regional hub for entrepreneurs in the long term.
 The challenge is significant as the city will have to support the growth of the startup ecosystem that comprises everything from private equity funds to startup accelerators, networks of business angels and co-working spaces.
-Bucharest ranks 86th out of 110 cities in a study of the city’s attractiveness to people born over 1997-2012, namely Generation Z. These are the people that might consider starting a business in the coming period.
+Bucharest ranks 86th out of 110 cities in a study of the city’s attractiveness to people born between 1997-2012, namely Generation Z. These are the people that might consider starting a business in the coming period.
 The ranking published by Nestpick places London top, followed by Stockholm and Berlin.

 Bucharest’s best score of close to 84 points was obtained for connectivity, with the city boasting some of the fastest broadband speeds in the world.
 Telecom companies have already tested 5G, the new wireless technology that could be launched commercially next year, in the city.
 The greater transfer speeds provided by 5G could unlock a new wave of startup innovation, which could also support the growth of the local entrepreneurial ecosystem, say commentators.